We presume writing and compiling software programs is easy. But it's not.

 Don't wait, just automate

-Whether it is a web or mobile development process, I figured that DevOps teams and software testers need to factor in network infrastructure demands, internet connectivity, and the nature of the datasets integrated with their live code to get a clearer picture of which automation testing platform suits them.
+Whether it is a web or mobile development process, I believe that DevOps teams and software testers need to consider network infrastructure demands, internet connectivity, and the nature of the datasets integrated with their live code to gain a clearer understanding of which automation testing platform suits them best.

 As I went through and implemented these software tests on my code, I realized that the real IT and DevOps workflows are much more complex and diverse.
-While software developers are concerned with optimizing the software testing workflows, taking a step back and evaluating all parameters would help you make an informed decision.
+While software developers are concerned with optimizing software testing workflows, taking a step back to evaluate all parameters can help you make an informed decision.